 The top 10 patios with the best views in Toronto

-Here's our list of the patios with the best views in Toronto.
+Here are my picks for the patios with the best views in Toronto.

 Sort of like the view of Earth from the moon, Toronto Island Brewing Co.’s patio offers a perspective of home from all across the lake.
 Take a ferry to Centre Island to get a stunning vista of the entire skyline while chowing on a mac n’ cheese burger.

 Synonymous with Toronto rooftop views, this King West restaurant has a direct eyeline access to the CN tower, which you can appreciate poolside in blue cabanas on their stylishly sprawling rooftop patio.